-Never has a child told their parent, “When I grow up, I want to be disabled.
-I want to be tired and in pain all the time, have sleepless nights and spend lots of time and money in the doctor’s office and at hospitals.
+Never has a child told their parent, “When I grow up, I want to be tired and in pain all the time; have sleepless nights and spend lots of time and money in the doctor’s office and at hospitals.
 I want to take all kinds of pills that have the possibility of killing me; and basically gamble on my quality of life.”

 One day you wake up though, and suddenly your life has turned out this way.
 You thought you did the best you could to take care of yourself, but you didn’t realize that chronic illnesses didn’t work like that.

 One day, the career that you did have is suddenly over way before your retirement age.
-Your family dynamics has changed completely, and your family is now having to take care of you!
-A role you are definitely not accustomed to, nor comfortable with, but have no choice but to accept it.
+Your family dynamics changed completely, and your family is now having to take care of you!
+A role you are definitely not accustomed to, nor comfortable with, but have no choice but to accept.

-Sometimes even the closest families fight and break up, because the financial and emotional stress of someone they love being sick and disabled is devastating and overwhelming.
+Sometimes, even the closest families break up because the financial and emotional stress of someone they love being sick and disabled is devastating and overwhelming.
+Or worse, they think we somehow chose to be sick.
+Crazy, but sadly, it happens.

 Then, of course, there’s the fight for your disability payments.
 People that complain about the DMV should try filing for permanent Disability.
 You see, it doesn’t entirely matter that you have three or four doctors telling the government that you are permanently disabled and unable to work.
-No, Social Security has to have perfect records (which most doctors don’t keep to their expectations) explaining your limitations all the way from how long can you sit/stand, to how much weight you can lift at a time.
+No, Social Security has to have perfect records (which most doctors don’t keep to their expectations), explaining your limitations all the way from how long can you sit/stand, to how much weight you can lift at a time.
+If they don’t keep these types of records, the SSA has no issue with denying you, no matter how sick you really are.

-So many people get turned away because of this.
-Too many people losing everything they worked hard their entire lives for – while no one in our government has done anything to change this atrocity–except try to take more away from us.
+Lives are destroyed because of this.
+Too many people losing everything they worked hard their entire lives for–while no one in our government has done anything to change this atrocity–except try to take more away from us.

 Never has a child told their parent that they want to be a divorced, disabled, homeless person when they grow up.
 But sadly, too many lives are becoming just that.